Narva offensive (July 1944): German

 The Soviet success in Belorussia and Ukraine brought the Oberkommando des Heeres to propose a withdrawal of the army detachment "Narwa" and the 18th Army to the line between Riga and Daugavpils 400 kilometres south of Narva.
-The aim of the officers was to keep the battle front as short as possible and to use the available troops in the Ukraine.
+The aim of the officers was to keep the battle front as short as possible and to use the available troops in Ukraine.
 On 12 July, Infantry General Johannes Frießner the commander of the army group proposed the plan to Hitler whose reaction was to stand or die at the Narva Line.
 Simultaneously, the German Headquarters had intelligence data on the Leningrad Front preparing for the Narva offensive.
 The Army Group North were out of reserves.
 Disregarding Hitler's order, Frießner ordered a new defensive line built, the Tannenberg Line (Tannenbergstellung), with the main defences located on the three Sinimäed Hills fifteen kilometres to the west of Narva.
 On 21 July, Frießner asked permission to withdraw to the prepared positions.
 As Hitler was afraid, the Finnish will of resistance would suffer from it, he informed the Finnish Chief of Defence about his plans.
 Finding out that the withdrawal to a new line was not considered a problem by the Finnish side, Hitler gave the order to retreat.
 The III (Germanic) SS Panzer Corps was to evacuate along Narva–Tallinn Highway.
 The 1st Estonian Regiment and the 44th Infantry Regiment were ordered to form the southern (left) rear guard while the II.Battalion, 2nd Estonian and the II.Battalion, 3rd Estonian were to cover the highway from the north.